dfgit/se-cdsw-short-external/README.md

 1. Stop any workbench sessions.

-2. Run scripts in SETUP director, watch for errors
+2. Run scripts in SETUP directory.
+Use R session for setup_R_pkgs.R, watch for errors

 ## Files
 ```